nekitmm/YOFO/README.md

     Disclaimer: The software is provided as-is without any guaranties.
     I am absolutely not responsible any damage caused by Magic Lantern or this script.
-    Magic Lantern is not officially supported by Canon and in pronciple can damage or even brick your camera.
+    Magic Lantern is not officially supported by Canon and in principle can damage or even brick your camera.
     Be sure you know what you are doing before proceeding!

 1. First install Magic Lantern (ML).
 Refer to instructions elsewhere to find out how.